 The result?
 LA contractors miss a disproportionate number of high-value emergency calls compared to contractors in smaller markets.

-The key insight: it's not just about answering — it's about what happens in the first 90 seconds after the call connects.
-AI agents triage, dispatch, and provide safety instructions simultaneously.
+The key insight: it's not just about answering.
+It is about what happens while the caller is still explaining the problem.
+AI agents triage, capture the request, and alert the team with context.

 Some contractors use a hybrid approach: their office staff handles calls during business hours, and the AI phone agent takes over from 5 PM to 8 AM and on weekends.